Revised September 29, 2000

 usually pertain to the office or which may be assigned to him by the Board.

-ARTICLE V - VICE PRESIDENT
+ARTICLE V - VICE PRESIDENTS

 a.
 There shall be a First (1st) and Second (2nd) Vice President.